RoryHemmings/cyber-rootkit-s23/blog_post.md

 # Teaching CS Students the secrets behind (ethical) Malware Engineering

-Author: Rory Hemmings
+Author: Rory Hemmings,
 June 7th 2023

 **Disclaimer**
 > I am not an expert in this topic, and this project is meerly my interpretation/attempt at rootkit development.
 If you have any suggestions for improvement, please suggest them on github issues in this [repo](https://docs.google.com/presentation/d/1U2sHxWP64e9oxL_PAg-F9cti82FOHWIan8AGZFJG8Ec/edit?usp=drive_link).

 For ACM Cyber this spring quarter, we decided to breanch off from our workshop/lecture based style of teaching to try something more practical.
-To achieve this we offered a "Malware Development Lab" and the "Secure OS development Lab" 2 "Cyber Labs" instead.
-Both were inteded to be low level cyber-security projects allowing people to get their hands dirty on the development side of cyber.
-This post details the development process, plans, and results of this quarters Malware Lab.
+To achieve this we offered a "Malware Development Lab" and the "Secure OS development Lab" instead.
+Both were inteded to be low level cyber-security projects allowing people to get their hands dirty with practical cybersecurity from a development point of view.
+This post details the cirriculum, outcomes, and results of this quarters Malware Lab.

 ## Lab Objectives

 Overall we had three major objectives in teaching this lab.

-1. Develop fully functional rootkits using low level c
+1. Develop functional linux rootkits using c
-2. Exploit a vulnerability to install our rootkit thus gaining persistent access
+2. Exploit a toy vulnerability to install our rootkit and gain persistent access
-3. Teach students how to apply the fundamentals behind operating systems and network programming to practical malware.
+3. Teach students how to apply operating systems and network programming fundamentals to create malware.

-However, we required little previous knowledge of these subject matters, and thus we had to fit all of these objectives into a total of 10 hours.
+We aimed to require little previous knowledge regarding these subject matters, a tough task given we only had 10 hours of total workshop time.

-As it relates to the exact architecture of the rootkits, we took heavy inspiration from the one developed in this [post](https://h0mbre.github.io/Learn-C-By-Creating-A-Rootkit/).
-If you are intereseted in what we did, I **highly recommend** you read this post as it contains great in depth technical explanations of many of the features we added.
+The base architecture of our rootkits took *heavy* inspiration from the one developed in this [post](https://h0mbre.github.io/Learn-C-By-Creating-A-Rootkit/).
+If you're intereseted in developing your own rootkit, I **highly recommend** reading this post as it contains great in-depth technical explanations of many of the features we added.

-This included two basic features:
+Our base architecutre (linux specific) was composed of two features:
 1. A trigger mechanism that calls a function upon ssh login attempts with a trigger username
 2. A forked bind shell process started by the trigger mechanism

 Additionally, I added some features similar to those detailed in the post including ls and netstat evasion.

-In the end these base features gave us a malicious LD_PRELOAD rootkit that provided persistent shell access while hiding from ls and netstat.
+In the end these base features resulted in a malicious LD_PRELOAD rootkit that provided persistent shell access while hiding from ls and netstat.

 ## Cirriculum

-Our approach was to spend the first three weeks having our attendees developing the base features (trigger, bind shell, exploit script), and then give them the remaining couple of weeks to add their own features.
-Finally at the end of the quarter we provided them a target server they were tasked to exploit, and then demo their features in front of an audience at our end of quarter symposium.
+In total we had 5 workshops throughout the quarter.
+Our approach was to spend the first three weeks having our attendees develop the base features (trigger, bind shell, exploit script), and then give them the remaining two of weeks to add their own features.
+Finally at the end of the quarter we provided them target servers which they were tasked with exploiting to demo their features in front of an audience at our end of quarter symposium.

 Our cirriculum followed this structure:

-* Week 3: OS concepts + system call hooking + trigger mechanism
+* Week 3
+  - VM setup
+  - OS concepts
+  - System call hooking
+  - Trigger mechanism
-* Week 4: networking + bind shell
+* Week 4:
+  - Networking
+  - Bind shell
 * Week 5: break for midterms
-* Week 6: buffer overflows + exploit script
+* Week 6:
+  - Buffer overflows
+  - Exploit script
-* Week 7: industry talk + overview of possible features
+* Week 7:
+  - Industry talk
+  - Overview of potential custom features
+  - Begin Development on custom features
 * Week 8: work session
 * Week 9: demos

 ## System Call Hooking

-The core of the rootkit revolves around one basic principle: System Call Hooking.
+At its core, the rootkit revolves around one basic principle: System Call Hooking.
 The basic idea is that we want to insert a thin layer between the user and operating system without the users knowledge.
-That way we can manipulate the information moving between the user and the operating system.
+This way we can manipulate the information moving between the user and the operating system allowing us to inject custom functionality and cover our tracks.

 #### System calls

-In order to do anything from file manipulation, programs make use of syscalls to "ask" the operating system to do things.
-Take for example the basic c hello work program.
+In order to use any services offered by the operating system, programs make use of syscalls to essentially "ask" the operating system to do things.
+This stands in contrast to normal library function calls as the user program has no control over the CPU during syscall execution.

+An example of an operating system service is file manipulation, since the filesystem and processes are managed by the linux kernel in our case.
+For example, let us examing a basic hello world program in C.

 ```c
 #include <stdio.h>